What is the Solemnity of Christ the King?

-The Solemnity of Christ the King is profoundly important in the Catholic Church’s liturgical calendar, serving as a majestic conclusion to the liturgical year.
+The Solemnity of Christ the King holds profound importance in the Catholic Church’s liturgical calendar, serving as a majestic conclusion to the liturgical year.
 It is celebrated every year on the last Sunday before Advent.
-Pope Pius XI instituted the feast of Christ the King in 1925 through his encyclical Quas Primas, and it celebrates Jesus Christ’s universal sovereignty.
+Pope Pius XI instituted the feast of Christ the King in 1925 through his encyclical Quas Primas, and it is a feast that celebrates the universal sovereignty of Jesus Christ.

 This feast of Christ the King reminds us that, in the midst of the world’s challenges, the Kingdom of Christ endures, providing hope and inspiration for Catholics to work toward building a society founded on Gospel principles.